Overview – Mgahinga Gorilla NP

 - Easier to obtain last minute permits here than in Bwindi

-- Very expensive gorilla trekking permit (though much cheaper than in Rwanda)
+- Gorilla trekking permits are expensive (though much cheaper than in Rwanda)

 Weather & Climate